markopolo123/markdown-cv/index.md

 *Highlights*

 * Designed and replaced the whole Network mostly in house - Fibres through to a new Windows Domain running on Hyper-V with CSV storage
-* Xen Hypervisors and HP SAN migration to Hyper-V and REFS.
+* Xen Hypervisors and HP SAN migration to Hyper-V and REFS
 * Migrated 1500 users from On Premise Exchange to Office365
 * Built a new Windows Domain and migrated estate onto it
 * Automated image build process for Windows using MDT, Chocolately and Powershell